 Lynch, however, made up for his mistake by signing Weston Richburg.
 The 49ers were desperate for a center, and Richburg will solidify that position, provided he stays healthy.
 Meanwhile, San Francisco didn't lose much outside of Eric Reid, so I'd say its offseason was mostly positive.

 Seattle Seahawks: F Acquired: WR Jaron Brown, TE Ed Dickson, G D.J.
 Fluker, DT Tom Johnson, DT Shamar Stephen, OLB Barkevious Mingo, CB Dontae Johnson, K Sebastian Janikowski.
-Lost: QB Trevone Boykin, RB Thomas Rawls, WR Paul Richardson, TE Jimmy Graham, TE Luke Willson, G Luke Joeckel, DE Michael Bennett, DT Sheldon Richardson, OLB Michael Wilhoite, CB Richard Sherman, CB Jeremy Lane, CB Byron Maxwell, CB Deshawn Shead, K Blair Walsh.
+Lost: QB Trevone Boykin, RB Thomas Rawls, WR Paul Richardson, TE Jimmy Graham, TE Luke Willson, G Luke Joeckel, DE Michael Bennett, DE Cliff Avril, DT Sheldon Richardson, OLB Michael Wilhoite, CB Richard Sherman, CB Jeremy Lane, CB Deshawn Shead, K Blair Walsh.

 The Seahawks have endured a horrible offseason, and I have to imagine that their fans just want it to end.
 Then, when they see the finished product, they'll want a new offseason again, so they should be careful what they wish for.